sharathforillon/ForillonTech/replit.md

 ### Feature Specifications
 - **Core Services Showcase**: Dedicated sections and pages for AI consulting, digital transformation, enterprise architecture, and a newly added "Digital Innovation Strategy."
-- **Checkbox Landing Page (`/checkbox`)**: A white-label survey platform showcase allowing users to select features from "Tech Platform" and "Research Help Desk" categories, with a streamlined lead form flow and comprehensive tracking.
+- **Martech Landing Page (`/checkbox`)**: A white-label survey platform showcase allowing users to select features from "Tech Platform" and "Research Help Desk" categories, with a streamlined lead form flow and comprehensive tracking.
 - **Blog System**: Markdown-based content management.
 - **Contact & Partnership Forms**: Capture and store submissions in the database for admin tracking.